 Quadrangle Residence Hall will be demolished in the summer of 2016 to make way for the new $96.3 million College of Pharmacy building.
 The total enterprise on the main UI campus will have 296,000 square feet compared to today's 152,500.

 The building is expected to be move-in ready by early 2020.

-- The new building will boast a distinctive, 128-seat Team Based Learning Lecture Hall with a design that is unique to campus.
+- The new building will boast a distinctive, 128-seat Team Based Learning Center with a design that is unique to campus.
 Students will be able to easily maneuver around to collaborate within teams and easily access power.
-Three 220-inch projection screens will be placed at the center and sides of the lecture hall.
+Three 220-inch projection screens will be placed at the center and sides of the learning center.